mogasergiu/CLI-Database/README.md

 # CLI-Database
 CLI Program that simulates the functionality of a Database.
-It reads commands from the CLI and stores the data.
+It reads commands from the CLI and stores the data using linked lists.

 Available commands:<br />
 For Data Definitions:<br />